-EN - After years of civil war and exile, the few remaining dance choreographers of the once world-famous Tajik National Ballet discover the secret to raising the next generation of exceptionally talented ballet dansers.
+EN - After years of civil war and exile, the few remaining dance choreographers of the once world-famous Tajik National Ballet discover the secret to training the next generation of exceptionally talented ballet dancers.

 FR - Après des années de guerre civile et d'exil, les quelques chorégraphes survivants du anciennement mondialement célèbre Tajik National Ballet forment une nouvelle génération de danseurs de ballet exceptionnellement talentueux.

 An unprecedented total of four projects from Flanders are selected for this year’s IDFA Forum, IDFA's international co-financing market for documentaries and Europe's largest gathering of filmmakers, television commissioning editors, and independent documentary producers.